philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 ### JavaScript That Knows Too Much About Styling

-Similar to how JavaScript may use classes to find elements in the DOM, it also  often adds or removes classes to change the style of elements.
+In the same way that JavaScript can use classes to find elements in the DOM, it also often adds or removes classes to change the style of elements.
 But this can be a problem if those classes aren't identifiably different from the classes that appear on page load.

 When JavaScript code knows too much about component styling it becomes very easy for a CSS developer to make changes to a stylesheet and not realize he's breaking critical functionality.

-This is not to say that JavaScript shouldn't alter the look or style of a visual components, but if it does it should do so through an agreed-upon interface.
-It should use classes that are identifiably different from classes that express default styling.
+This is not to say that JavaScript shouldn't alter the look of visual components after the user interacts with them, but if it does it should do so through an agreed-upon interface.
+It should use classes that are identifiably different from the classes that define the default styling.

-The appearance of a page will often change as a result of user interaction.
-For example a pop-up may appear or disappear and an accordion section may expand or collapse.
-Such changes are usually made via JavaScript, and they're often done by adding or removing a class.

-If JavaScript is altering the appearance of the page with classes, it's helpful to be aware of this when looking at the class selector in the CSS file.
-Having a convention for state specific classes gives someone looking at a CSS rule a sense of where and how it's used.

 Similar to `js-*` prefixed classes, I recommend using the prefix `is-*` to define class selectors that alter the state of a visual component.
 An example CSS rule might look like this: